Government of Alabama: Reports of Committee

 Any bill which affects state funding by more than $1,000, and which involves expenditure or collection of revenue, must have a "Fiscal Note".
 Fiscal Notes are prepared by the Legislative Fiscal Office and signed by the chairman of the committee reporting the bill.
 They must contain projected increases or decreases to state revenue in the event that the bill becomes law.

 Third reading

-Once the bill has been discussed, each member casts his or her vote as their name is called alphabetically.
+Once the bill has been discussed, each member casts a vote as their name is called alphabetically.
 Since the state's Senate is rather small, voting may be done effectively in that house via manual roll call.
 An electronic voting machine is utilized in the House of Representatives.

 If amendments are adopted, the bill is sent to the Enrolling and Engrossing Department of that house for engrossment.
 Engrossment is the process of incorporating amendments into the bill before transmittal to the second house.